sjmikler/playsound3/README.md

     * FFmpeg
     * aplay for .wav and mpg123 .mp3
 * **Windows** using winmm.dll (built-in on Windows)
-* **OS X** using afplay utility (built-in on OS X)
+* **macOS** using afplay utility (built-in on macOS)

 ## Fork information

 This repository was originally forked from [playsound](https://github.com/TaylorSMarks/playsound) library created by Taylor Marks.
 The original library is unfortunately not maintained anymore and doesn't accept pull requests.
 This library: `playsound3` is a major rewrite of the original, including its own set of tests hosted using GitHub Actions.

 Compared to the original, `playsound3`:
-* drops support for Python 2
+* Drops support for Python 2
-* adheres to the latest PEP standards
+* Adheres to the latest PEP standards
-* offers multiple backends with a fallback mechanism if the default backend is not available
+* Offers multiple backends with a fallback mechanism if the default backend is not available
-* is accepting contributions
+* Accepts contributions